luisfeliz79/AzureContrib/azure-storage-sdk-samples/python/README.md

 # Azure Storage SDK for Python - Blob Storage - Sample

 ## Pre-requisites
-    1. Create a storage account (Standard or Premium) in Azure
+- Create a storage account (Standard or Premium) in Azure
-    2. Create a container in the storage account
+- Create a container in the storage account
-    3. Configure RBAC permissions as specified in the [Azure Storage RBAC documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac-portal)
+- Configure RBAC permissions as specified in the [Azure Storage RBAC documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac-portal) for the chosen managed identity, service principal or user.

 ## Configure the sample